Special LAST-MINUTE deals with up to 60% OFF! Browse through the charter selection

 paklinski-otoci

-Paklinski otoci are an especially interesting group of islands with pebbly, sandy beaches perfect for swimming, and diving and a rocky sea bottom, perfect for spearfishing.
+The Paklinski Islands are an especially interesting group of islands with pebbly, sandy beaches perfect for swimming, and diving and a rocky sea bottom, perfect for spearfishing.
 It is also a well-known destination for sailors.
 The main island is the Isle of St. Clement and it has three settlements Palmižana, Momica Polje and Vlaka.
 For all the sailors eager to explore this area there is a large marina at Palmižan, with 160 berths.
 Interesting fact, Tourism in Palmižana dates back to 1906!
 If you find yourself sailing through this area, don’t miss out on the amazing food.
 Palmižana cuisine is mostly traditionally prepared seafood and it has been praised worldwide it’s popular with famous people visiting Croatia!

 solta-web.jpg

-Island of Šolta
+The island of Šolta

 Opposite Split is the island of Šolta with poor vegetation, a steep and well-indented coast with Maslinica - the main harbour and anchorage for small boats. Šolta is one of those islands that somehow remains “undiscovered”, so if you want that truly authentic Adriatic vibe this is the island for you.
 The main towns on Šolta are inland as that is where fields and vineyards are, while the fisherman’s centre is Maslinica.
 Wine enthusiasts visiting Šolta are up for a treat!
 This island is the home of the indigenous wine variety of Dobričić.
 It may not sound as much, but the DNA analysis proved that Dobrićić and Crljenak Kaštelanski are the original varieties of American Zinfandel!
 So, basically – history in a (wine) glass!